leomotors/templates/README.md

 ## Template List

-- ts-library -> Template for creating npm library/package with TypeScript and Mocha Test
+- ts-library -> Template for creating npm library/package with TypeScript, Unit Test and TypeDocs (GitHub Actions)

 - svelte-static -> Template for making Static SveltKit Website, to be deployed at GitHub Pages